ryan-allan/API/1.3/CONTENTS/METHODS/createEmailCampaign.md

 <h2>createEmailCampaign</h2>
 <p><strong>Synopsis:</strong><br />
 This API function creates new email campaign within the account holders account and returns a CampaignID.
-Campaign will be created under campaignname in our system.
-Campaignname will be sent to users in opt-in/opt-out emails.
+Campaign will be created under campaignname in our system. <i>Campaignname</i> will be sent to users in opt-in/opt-out emails.
 Brandname will be used in 'from' field of all sent emails.
 Mailingadress will be inserted into email footer.
 <div><strong>Request:</strong></div>